Preview Changes will not be visible to customers until published.

 When an invoice is paid, then Open deliverable

 13. You're done!
-Click Save.
+Click the Save button at the bottom:

 📍 Want to publish this workflow for immediate use by firm advisors?

-Additional Engagement workflows can be created by selecting Add New Engagement Workflow and following the steps above, this is the process for creating separate workflows for specific Offices.
+Additional Engagement workflows can be created by selecting Add New Engagement Workflow and following the steps above.
+This is the process for creating separate workflows for specific Offices.

 Tip: If you want to start with only one Engagement, this will be used automatically when advisors create and send invoices/documents.
 If more than one Engagement workflow is present and published, advisors will select which Engagement to use when creating and sending invoices/documents.